Responding to allegations against employees in the area of child protection

 • ensures that agencies are responding appropriately to allegations against employees, and that the process protects children, is effective, accountable and fair

 • requires entities to provide information about their systems for reportable conduct.
-For the department, this includes the Code of Conduct, as well as policies and processes for preventing, detecting, responding to reportable conduct by an employee
+For the department, this includes the Code of ethics and conduct, as well as policies and processes for preventing, detecting, responding to reportable conduct by an employee

 • administers the Working with Children Check and encourages organisations to be safe for children